 Usually in a 2 years period a larger development step leads to a new major version of the software, which is shipped to all customers having a rental or maintenance contract.
 Then, also a new version of the user manuals is delivered.
-All shipments are made within a short time span.
+After registration, customers may download the new software versions directly.